If:

 Wabunka

-If you’re reading this blog, you know I particularly affectionate Wabunka as I constantly recommend them.
-I’ve been working in the Japanese travel industry for over six years and they offer by far the best experiences I’ve ever seen.
-Each experience is private, meaning only your group will be there.
-You will be accompanied by a guide-interpreter, allowing you to connect with the artisans (and Wabunka only works with the best artisans in Japan) on a much deeper level than any other experience available on the market.
+If you’ve read other articles on this blog, you know I particularly affectionate Wabunka as I constantly recommend them.
+I’ve been working in the Japanese travel industry for over seven years and they offer by far the best experiences I’ve ever seen.
+Except stated otherwise, all their experiences are private, meaning only your group will be there.
+You will be accompanied by a private guide-interpreter, allowing you to connect with the artisans (and Wabunka only works with the best artisans in Japan) on a much deeper level than any other experiences available on the market.

 Hands of a man in a black t-shirt sharpening a Japanese knife on a sharpening stone